shivanshkc/lightshow/prp/v3.2/steps/02-cpu-raycaster-intersections.md

 ## Step title and goal

-Extend CPU-side picking to support Cylinder, Cone, Torus, and Capsule intersections, respecting object transforms and the parameter encoding in `prp/v3.2/base.md`.
+Extend CPU-side picking to support Cylinder, Cone, and Capsule intersections, respecting object transforms and the parameter encoding in `prp/v3.2/base.md`.

 ## Scope of changes